illuminatech/config/README.md

 You can also use `\Illuminatech\Config\PersistentRepository::makeValidator()` method to create a validator instance for manual processing.

 **Heads up!** Watch for usage dot symbols ('.') inside the input in case you do not use `\Illuminatech\Config\PersistentRepository::validate()` method.
 By default Laravel considers dots in validation rules as array nested keys separator.
-You should either replace them by '->' string or manually define `\Illuminatech\Config\Item::$id` in the way it does not contain a dot.
+You should either prefix them with backslash ('\') or manually define `\Illuminatech\Config\Item::$id` in the way it does not contain a dot.

 ### Creating configuration web interface <span id="creating-configuration-web-interface"></span>